DeiverSuarez/Flask-OGF/README.md

 Once you have installed all the requirements and you are in the environment you can run the app typing: ```flask run```

-## Example: How to retrive data from RStudio
+## Example: How to retrieve data from RStudio

 ```{r, eval=FALSE}
 library(httr)